serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/Criteria/Criteria.md

 # Criteria constructor (1 of 10)
 **namespace:** *[Serenity.Data](../../README.md#serenity.data-namespace)*   **assembly**: *[Serenity.Net.Services](../../README.md)*

-Creates a new criteria that contains field name of the metafield.
+Creates a new criteria that contains the field name of the metafield.

 ```csharp
 public Criteria(IField field)